-In France (particularly in Britanny), the aquaculture sector is viewed as a means to boost the regional economy, creating jobs and to create other activities such as maintenance or navigation.
+In addition to these direct jobs, the aquaculture industry supports other related industries such as processing, distribution, and retail, creating further employment opportunities.
+Particularly in Brittany, the aquaculture sector is viewed as a means to boost the regional economy, creating jobs and to create other activities such as maintenance or navigation.
 Despite the aquaculture's strong contribution to the maritime economy, the importance of the aquaculture sector is not considered as significant.